 One of the factors that make an organization diverse is age.
 Your employees come from different generations—such as Baby Boomers, Gen Xers, Millennials, and Gen Zs.
 And this difference can be a source of conflict for your organization.
 After all,

 Ageism in the workplace is quite a common problem.
 Employers often want their employees to be of a certain age range, depending on the position.
 These age requirements discourage some talents to apply or are disqualified during the screening process.

-This guest post is written by Mr. Ryan Simbulan, a student from the Technological Institute of the Philippines.
+This guest post about Generation Z in the Workplace is written by Mr. Ryan Simbulan, a student from the Technological Institute of the Philippines.
 The Millennials have made both good and bad impressions in the current workforce.
-The oldest Millennials would be around 30 tears now, some
+The oldest Millennials

 With the workforce landscape transformation comes a tidal wave of twenty-somethings, looking to make an impact and build a legacy unique to their parents.
 During 2014, there are 79 million millennials in the U.S. compared to 48 million Gen-Xers—and still